-APGA is the trade association for approximately 1,000 communities across the U.S. that own and operate their retail natural gas distribution entities.
-They include municipal gas distribution systems, public utility districts, county districts, and other public agencies, all locally accountable to the citizens they serve.
-Public gas systems focus on providing safe, reliable, and affordable energy to their customers and support their communities by delivering fuel to be used for cooking, clothes drying, and space and water heating, as well as for various commercial and industrial applications.
+APGA is the trade association for more than 730 communities across the U.S. that own and operate their retail natural gas distribution entities.
+They include not-for-profit gas distribution systems owned by municipalities and other local government entities, all locally accountable to the citizens they serve.
+Public gas systems focus on providing safe, reliable, and affordable energy to their customers and support their communities by delivering fuel to be used for cooking, clothes drying, and space and water heating, as well as for various commercial and industrial applications.3